dashjoin/platform/dashjoin-docs/docs/appendix-configurations.md

 }
 ```
 ## query catalog
-a query on database 'dj/northwind' called 'list'.
+a query on database 'northwind' called 'list'.
 Parameters limit and offset can be passed to the query
 ```json
 {
   "ID" : "list",